alexanderenrique/alexanderenrique.github.io/src/coding/nemo-merger.md

 ## Notes for Launch day:
 - Make tools visible
 - Enable interlocks
+- Moving Allen tools to the Allen folder

 ## Actual Process flow for other people to follow:
 - Download account types